WireBootstrap/react/README.component.md

 Visit https://docs.wirebootstrap.com/react/react-component for getting started materials and detailed documentation.

 # Support
-Visit the Angular product page on the WireBootstrap web site at https://www.wirebootstrap.com/products/react.html for technical support options.
+Visit the React product page on the WireBootstrap web site at https://www.wirebootstrap.com/products/react.html for technical support options.

 # WireBootstrap
 Build applications with Bootstrap themes and components using **WireBootstrap** for free.
 Visit https://www.wirebootstrap.com for details.